 RallySprint is a one day an event where competitors run the same courses multiple times.
-Courses are generally 1-3 miles in length and are run at a slightly lower speed.
+Courses are generally 1-3 miles in length and are run at higher speeds than a RallyCross but lower than your typical stage rally.
 This reduces the risk of damage to your car and your body!
 Sprints are one-day events, so there is no need to put your crew up for multiple nights.
 Just show up, race and go home.

 What safety equipment do I need?

 We ask that you read the full SCCA RallySprint Rules so you are well informed and have no race-day surprises but here is a quick summary of what you need.